How to Find Financial Aid for Culinary School

-If it feels like you know your way around the kitchen better than a culinary school financial aid package, don’t worry.
-Resources abound and financing your education just might be easier than baking an apple pie.
+If it feels like you know your way around the kitchen better than a culinary school financial aid package, you're not alone.
+Resources are available and financing your education just might be easier than baking an apple pie from scratch.

-Before you can truly delve into your financial aid options, you must first complete the Free Application for Federal Student Aid (FAFSA).
-Once you’ve applied, you could be offered one or many of the following financing options.
+Before you can truly delve into your financial aid options, you should first complete the Free Application for Federal Student Aid (FAFSA).
+Once you've applied, you could be offered one, or some, of the following financing options.

 Culinary School Scholarships and Grants

-First, let’s start with the “free money.”
-Scholarships and grants are popular ways to help pay for school because they don’t have to be paid back.
+First, let's start with the financial aid packages that may ease your pocketbook the most.
+Scholarships and grants are popular ways to help pay for school because they don't have to be paid back.
 This means no debt or interest rates.
 Because of these perks, competition can often be fierce.
-Here’s a brief rundown of the differences between scholarships and grants:
+Here's a brief rundown of the differences between scholarships and grants: